pymupdf/PyMuPDF/docs/tools.rst

       Set or inquire reduced bbox heights in text extract and text search methods.

-      :arg bool on: if omitted, the current setting is returned.
+      :arg bool on: if omitted or ``None``, the current setting is returned.
 For other values the *bool()* function is applied to set a global variable.
-If *True*, :meth:`Page.search_for` and :meth:`Page.get_text` methods return character, span, line or block bboxes that have a height of *font size*.
-If *False* (the standard setting when PyMuPDF is imported), bbox height will be based on font properties and normally equal *line height*.
+If ``True``, :meth:`Page.search_for` and :meth:`Page.get_text` methods return character, span, line or block bboxes that have a height of *font size*.
+If ``False`` (standard setting when PyMuPDF is imported), bbox height will be based on font properties and normally equal *line height*.

       :rtype: bool
       :returns: *True* or *False*.

+      .. note:: Text extraction options "xml", "xhtml" and "html", which directly wrap MuPDF code, are not influenced by this.

    .. method:: set_subset_fontnames(on=None)